 Sample the local cuisine and visit breathtaking sights such as the Roman Theatre, the Alcazaba Fortress and Gibralfaro Hill with its castle and fantastic views.

-Check out our tips on the best things to do in Malaga.
+☞ Check out our complete guide and tips on what to see in Malaga.

-10. Mijas – the most beautiful places to visit in Andalusia
+10. Mijas – things to do in Andalusia

 Mijas is located halfway between Málaga and Marbella (see our other tip on what to visit in Andalusia).
 You can imagine Mijas as a labyrinth of winding streets, white painted houses and colourful flowers.